-The Private Placement is subject to final TSX Venture Exchange approval, and all securities issued pursuant to the Private Placement will be subject to a four-month hold period.
-The securities offered pursuant to the Private Placement have not been and will not be registered under the United States Securities Act of 1933, as amended, and may not be offered or sold in the United States absent registration or an applicable exemption from the registration requirements of such Act.
+The Private Placement will be offered to accredited investors in all Provinces of Canada pursuant to applicable securities laws.
+In connection with the Private Placement, the Company may pay finders' fees as permitted by the policies of the Exchange.
+All securities issued pursuant to the Private Placement will be subject to a four-month hold period.

+The securities to be offered in the Private Placement have not been, and will not be, registered under the U.S. Securities Act of 1933, as amended (the "U.S. Securities Act") or any U.S. state securities laws, and may not be offered or sold in the United States or to, or for the account or benefit of, United States persons absent registration or any applicable exemption from the registration requirements of the U.S. Securities Act and applicable U.S. state securities laws.